merico-dev/table/README.md

-# table
+# Dev Table

-This is where you can see a UI for the data and analysis of Dev Lake and Dev Analysis
+Build your own data presentation based on Dev Lake and Dev Analysis.

+It is the most flexible and powerful low-code data workflow loved by developers.